section-engineering-education/engineering-education/content/articles/building-a-multi-class-text-classification-model-using-h2o-and-sckit-learn/index.md

 - `validation_frame`
 It contains the testing dataset.

-When the code is executed, it will run ten models and produce the following output that shows the AutoML progress:
+H2OAutoML will run ten models and produce the following output that shows the AutoML progress:

 ![Model training](/engineering-education/building-a-multi-class-text-classification-model-using-h2o-and-sckit-learn/model-training.png)